piskoviste/pisek/docs/task-overview.md

 for a [batch task](#batch-task) and an [interactive task](#interactive-task) to brush up on potential differences in terminology.*

-## Task components
+## Task parts

-There are several task components the author needs to write.
+There are several task parts the author needs to write:

 ### Task statement